Two-Week Peru Itinerary: Must-See Places & Essential Tips

 5. Magic Water Fountain

-Not many know that at Parque de la Reserva lies the highest fountain complex in the world.
-The Magic Water Fountain and Dinner Show are one of the most popular nightlife attractions in Lima.
-First, you’ll enjoy the magic fountain show which consists of thirteen ornamental fountains lasering lights and images onto the water set to Peruvian music.
-Afterward, you’ll get treated to a delicious buffet dinner while watching a traditional Peruvian dance show.
+Few people know that Parque de la Reserva is home to the world’s largest fountain complex.
+The Magic Water Fountain and Dinner Show is one of Lima’s top nightlife attractions.
+The evening begins with a mesmerizing fountain show, where thirteen ornamental fountains project lights and images onto the water, all set to Peruvian music.
+After the show, you’ll enjoy a buffet dinner while watching a captivating traditional Peruvian dance performance.

 1. Miraflores

-Notoriously known as a must-visit district, Miraflores is also one of the most popular places to stay with modern international shops, and many cafes, bars, and restaurants.
-We stayed at Miraflores Apartment and we really liked it as it was located in a safe area close to all amenities.
+Miraflores is a must-visit district and one of the best places to stay in Lima.
+Known for its modern international shops, lively cafes, bars, and restaurants, it offers both convenience and charm.
+We stayed at Miraflores Apartment and really liked it.
+The location was safe and close to all amenities, making it the perfect base for exploring the city.

 2. Barranco